Birmingham 2022 Queen's Baton Relay

-The Birmingham 2022 Queen's Baton relay will visit Herefordshire on Tuesday 5th July 2022 as it makes its way to Birmingham for the Commonwealth Games.
+The Birmingham 2022 Queen's Baton visited Herefordshire on Tuesday 5th July 2022 as it made its way to Birmingham for the Commonwealth Games.

 Meet our Hereford Batonbearers!

-The Baton will be carried by over 2,000 inspirational Batonbearers throughout England this summer.
+The Baton is being carried by over 2,000 inspirational Batonbearers throughout England this summer.

 Batonbearers are people who:

 - have been nominated due to their meaningful contributions to the community, in sport, education, the arts, culture, or charity.

 Ashley Winter, former Soldier with The Queen's Royal Hussars who lives in Hereford, was nominated as a Batonbearer due to his herculean fundraising efforts and for working with multiple charities to raise awareness of sight and eye condition keratoconus.

 In 2010 Ashley was diagnosed with keratoconus, a degenerative eye condition causing sensitivity to light, pain, visual distortion, migraines and headaches.
 However, this has not stopped his ambition to take on challenges to test his endurance and fundraise for charity.